 Gradient (recalled) echo sequence

-Spin echoes work fine for sequences of a long TR.
+Spin echo sequences work fine for sequences of a long TR.
 If a short TR is needed (for example, in T1 weighted scans), we need to cut down the scan time.
-We do this by forgoing the 180° RF pulse and instead using a gradient to rephase the spins.
+We do this by forgoing the 180° RF pulse and, instead, using a gradient to rephase the spins.
 This is a gradient echo sequence.

 - RF pulse applied